mhx/dwarfs/doc/mkdwarfs.md

   individual filesystem blocks in the background.
 Ordering, segmenting and block building are, again, single-threaded and run independently.

+- `--compress-niceness=`*value*:
+  Set the niceness of compression worker threads.
+Defaults to 5.
+This makes sure the ordering and segmenting threads are prioritised over compression as they provide the data to the compression workers.

 - `--num-scanner-workers=`*value*:
   Number of worker threads used for building the filesystem.
 This defaults to the number of processors available on your system.
 Use this option if